AdBol05/mepper/README.md

     node index.js input.mp3 output.json

-The created file can be then used to drive these stepper motors.
+The created file can then be used to drive the stepper motors.

+        node uploader.js output.json COM1

 # index.js
 Decodes the mp3 file to pcm data and splits the decoded waveform into "horizontal" sections.
 Then determines the motor sequence based on these sections.